 - Put everything in writing during the claims process.
 If you speak to the insurance adjuster on the phone about any pertinent information regarding your claim, follow it up with an email, so there’s documentation of your conversation.
 Make a copy of every form you fill out and evidence you send to the insurance company.
 You should never take the adjuster at their word.
 They could easily delay or deny your claim for an unfair reason, but if you have everything in writing, you can use their own words against them to validate your eligibility for LTD benefits.

 - Don’t miss any deadlines.
 There are strict deadlines you must adhere to during the claims process.
 It’s especially important to pay attention to deadlines if you need to appeal a denied claim.
 If you miss a deadline, you’ll lose your rights to any benefit payments in the future.

-- Hire a Missouri long term disability insurance lawyer to help you.
+- Hire a long term disability insurance lawyer to help you with your Missouri LTD claim.
 At Abell and Capitan Law, we know how to handle every aspect of LTD claims.
 We’ll make sure your claim stays on track, and the insurance company doesn’t take advantage of you or mistreat you.
 To alleviate your stress, we’ll handle the claims process for you, including gathering evidence for your claim and meeting all deadlines.
 Having an experienced legal team on your side will make it easier to collect the benefits you deserve.

 How Do I Handle a Denied Claim?

 If you have an employer-provided LTD plan, you’ll have to follow ERISA law and file an administrative appeal for a denied claim.
 You will only have 180 days from the date of the denial letter to appeal the decision, so you have to move quickly.
 It may seem like enough time, but you have to send additional evidence along with the appeal, which could take some time to obtain.